Nommiiee/UDON-User-Verification/README.md

 #### WhiteList Module

 - **Import the Prefab:** Drag and drop the provided `WhiteListModule` into your scene.
 - **Add Component to Existing GameObject:** Click on an existing GameObject in your scene, then click on "Add Component."
 Search for the Udon Behaviour, and drag & drop the `WhiteListModule` script into the component to add it.
+(Only if the imported prefab doesn't contain the UDON Behaviour)
 - **Create New Empty Object:** Create a new empty GameObject in your scene, then click on "Add Component."
 Search for the Udon Behaviour, and drag & drop the `WhiteListModule` script into the component to add it.
+(Only if the imported prefab doesn't contain the UDON Behaviour)

 #### BlackList Module

 - **Import the Prefab:** Drag and drop the provided `BlackListModule` into your scene.
 - **Add Component to Existing GameObject:** Click on an existing GameObject in your scene, then click on "Add Component."
 Search for the Udon Behaviour, and drag & drop the `BlackListModule` script into the component to add it.
+(Only if the imported prefab doesn't contain the UDON Behaviour)
 - **Create New Empty Object:** Create a new empty GameObject in your scene, then click on "Add Component."
 Search for the Udon Behaviour, and drag & drop the `BlackListModule` script into the component to add it.
+(Only if the imported prefab doesn't contain the UDON Behaviour)

 #### Combined Module (Alpha Version)

 - **Import the Prefab:** Drag and drop the provided `CombinedModulePrefab` into your scene.
 - **Add Component to Existing GameObject:** Click on an existing GameObject in your scene, then click on "Add Component."
 Search for the Udon Behaviour, and drag & drop the `CombinedModule` script into the component to add it.
+(Only if the imported prefab doesn't contain the UDON Behaviour)
 - **Create New Empty Object:** Create a new empty GameObject in your scene, then click on "Add Component."
 Search for the Udon Behaviour, and drag & drop the `CombinedModule` script into the component to add it.
+(Only if the imported prefab doesn't contain the UDON Behaviour)

 Customize the system parameters for each module according to your specific world's requirements.
 Enjoy flexible user access control with the VRChat User Verification/Control System!